leandrolanzieri/espec_pr3j/docs/index.md

-# climate_chamber
+# espec_pr3j

-climate_chamber is a driver for the Espec PR-3J chamber.
+espec_pr3j is a driver for the Espec PR-3J chamber.
 It allows controlling the device via Ethernet, using a TCP/IP connection and the VISA protocol.